fluktuid/go-static/README.md

 # Go-Static

-_Just another tiny, speedy webserver_
+_Just another tiny, speedy webserver_\
 Host your static frontend with speed.

+(The code is based on the [fasthttp fileserver example](https://github.com/valyala/fasthttp/blob/master/examples/fileserver/fileserver.go).)

 ## But Why?